ehamberg/gtdguide/src/lyagtd.markdown

 This is where the @@some day/maybe@@ list comes it.
 This list simply contains ideas and projects you *might* want to realise at some time in the future.
-This is where both <span class="action">"replace ugly painting in bed room"</span>
-and <span class="action">"start a cult"</span> should go.
-(Assuming--of
-course--that you don't want to do either of those things right now.)
+This is where both @@"replace ugly painting in bed room"@@ and @@"start a cult"@@ should go.
+(Assuming--of course--that you don't want to do either of those things right now.)

 # Calendar

 ![calendar!](images/calendar.png)

-The <span class="calendar">calendar</span> is for things you *have* to do on a certain date or at a certain time, and *nothing else*!
-That's right; no putting
-<span class="action">"install Bonzibudddy"</span> on your calendar for next
-Wednesday if you just *now* think you *want* to have it done then.
+The ~~calendar~~ is for things you *have* to do on a certain date or at a certain time, and *nothing else*!
+That's right; no putting @@"install Bonzibudddy"@@ on your calendar for next Wednesday if you just *now* think you *want* to have it done then.

 Why?
-By only having items which really are time and date sensitive on your
-<span class="calendar">calendar</span> it will be more useful since it will
-actually tell you the things you *have* to do a certain day without being "diluted" with other items.
+By only having items which really are time and date sensitive on your ~~calendar~~ it will be more useful since it will actually tell you the things you *have* to do a certain day without being "diluted" with other items.
 The thing you *want* to do will be on your @@next actions@@ list any way, so you will be reminded about it and have the chance to do it anyway if you have the time.

 # Weekly review

 Allen calls the weekly review a "critical factor for success" and he is not joking.
 If you start using the GTD framework and you are not a robot, things will start to slip.
 You will complete the next action of a project and forget to add a new, next action for that project.
 You will forget to remove next actions that you--if you really thought about it--know that you won't do in the near future because more important things have shown up.

 *The weekly review* should be done--you guessed it--once per week.
 It will take a while, so you should ideally set off some time in advance, for example Friday or Sunday afternoon.
-When doing the weekly review you should at least do the following:
+When doing the weekly review you should at least do the
+following:

 * Make sure each project has at least one next action.
 * Make sure that each action on your @@next actions@@ list is *actually*